ericsonga/APCSAReview/_sources/Unit10-Recursion/rBasePractice.rst

 A recursive method contains a call to itself.
 The recursion stops when a base case test is true and a value is returned.

-.. clickablearea:: rec_base1
-    :question: Click on the line or lines that contain the test for the base case
-    :iscode:
-    :feedback: When a base case test is true a value is returned and the recursion stops.

-    :click-incorrect:public static int factorial(int n):endclick:
-    :click-incorrect:{:endclick:
-        :click-correct:if (n == 0):endclick:
-            :click-incorrect:return 1;:endclick:
-        :click-incorrect:else:endclick:
-            :click-incorrect:return n * factorial(n-1);:endclick:
-    :click-incorrect:}:endclick:

 .. clickablearea:: rec_base2
    :question: Click on the line or lines that contain the test for the base case